aza547/wow-recorder/README.md

 #  How to Use
 1. Download and run the most recent installer (e.g WarcraftRecorder.Setup.1.0.2.exe) from the [releases](https://github.com/aza547/wow-recorder/releases) section.
 1. Launch the application and fill out the settings page.
 Restart the application to pick up the new config.
-See below image for an example.
+1. Pick one of the below options to enable [combat logging](https://wowwiki-archive.fandom.com/wiki/Combat_Log).
-1. Install the [SimpleCombatLogger](https://www.curseforge.com/wow/addons/simplecombatlogger) addon to automate combat logging, or manually type `/combatlog` in-game every time you login to enable combat logging on.
+    - Install the [SimpleCombatLogger](https://www.curseforge.com/wow/addons/simplecombatlogger) addon to automatically combat log.
+    - Manually type `/combatlog` in-game every time you login or reload.

 <img src="https://i.imgur.com/qmBDnle.png" width="300">